SundbergBelen/MAGPIE-docs/docs/source/index.rst

    GoogleColab_instructions

-III.
+IV.
 Installing and Using MAGPIE via Local-Version
 =================================================

 .. toctree::